Spillover of the Myanmar civil war (2021–present): Bangladesh

+China

+Fighting in northern Myanmar has repeatedly spilled into China's Yunnan Province, causing casualties and reactions from Beijing.
+In early January 2024, stray artillery shells from clashes in northern Myanmar landed in the Chinese border town of Nansan in Zhenkang County, injuring five civilians and damaging shops and buildings.

+On 26 May 2026, U Min Zin, a Burmese-American scholar, was arrested by Chinese authorities after arriving in Kunming for alleged espionage.
+He is a contributor to the Institute of Strategic Policy - Myanmar think tank.

 India

 The renewed ethnic conflict, particularly in Chin state, has fueled the displacement of many into India.
 On 22 September 2021, after the Battle of Thantlang, nearly 8,000 residents of Thantlang, Chin state, fled to Mizoram, India after houses were set ablaze by the junta army.

 On January 10 and 12, 2023, Myanmar Air Force carried out airstrikes with one Yak-130 and two MiG-29 targeting Camp Victoria, the Chin National Army (CNA)'s headquarters, near the India-Myanmar border.
 Five CNA soldiers were killed, at least 10 were injured and some buildings were damaged.
 The air attacks violated Indian airspace and soil, according to the CNF, local Mizo organizations, and the international research and advocacy organization Fortify Rights.
 The Chin Human Rights Organization (CHRO) states that at least 200 Chin refugees crossed the border later the week following the airstrikes by Myanmar Army.

 Later in March 2023, the Chinland Defence Force of Matupi engaged in attacks near Paletwa Township.
 CDF Paletwa assured that on 15 March 2023, Assam Rifles entered Paletwa township and fired gunshots.
 However, the Assam Rifles denied, saying its soldiers were engaged in “routine border point verification inside the Indian territory."